-- For the Secure Agent Console Port checkbox, accept the default if you do not plan to use the secure port, or select the checkbox if you want to use the secure port. - Accept the default to keep all existing log files or select the checkbox to Remove old Electric Agent logs. - Select the checkbox to Reboot host if needed.
+- o Accept the default agent temporary directory, or choose an alternative. - Accept the default for the Secure Agent Console Port checkbox if you do not plan to use the secure port, or select the checkbox if you want to use the secure port. - Accept the default to keep all existing log files, or select the checkbox to Remove old Electric Agent logs. - Select the checkbox to Reboot host if needed.